lunecode/projet3Complet-back/Readme.md

 * Change in the file /conf.js and /database/db.js the user and password sql

-* Install dependency with the commande line " npm i " in the terminal

 * For start the back end use " npm start" in the terminal, you need to start the back first and the front after